ImperialCollegeLondon/ReCoDE-PythonGUI/README.md

 Day 2:
     Design a GUI to dynamically display data with single channel.
     Students will be provided a template with sample modularized codes to illustrate how to add a figure on GUI and make it work.
+They will also learn how to display data from a file with single channel.

 Day 3:
     Add more channels to GUI.
     Students try to extend the work in step 2 by referring to another template provided.
 They are free to add as many figures as possible and display anything on the figures.
+They will also learn how to display data from a file with multiple channels.

 Day 4:
-    Add a control area to control the display, such as selecting different channels.
+    Add a control area to control the display.
     Students will be provided a new template with modularized functions and control widgets as well as directive instructions for adding control widgets used in GUI design.
 They can then combine these widgets with figures to achieve different functions.
+Four control functions will be provided as examples, including select file to display, start, stop and pause the display, select channels to be displayed, and change the color of lines and

 Day 5:
-    Add the function to read files and display data from files on GUI.
-    The students will first learn the different formats that have been used in storing data and write codes to read the files.
-By simply replace the data sent to figures with those read from files, they will achieve the final goal.
-During this part, they will learn multithreading to simultaneously run reading data and display functions.

-Day 6:
-   Add toggle functions to the GUI (choose between local data or device inputs).
-   An example of a toggle function will be added to extend the previous template.
-Students can follow the instructions to implement the GUI.
+   Day 5 is an extension.
+   Students will learn how to display data from a real-time data acquisition system with serial communication.

 ### **Download data**